Introduction

 Conclusion

-In summary, used smart car gas mileage generally remains quite impressive despite exiting the new car market.
+In summary, used Smart car gas mileage generally remains quite impressive despite exiting the new car market.
 Consistent with EPA estimates, properly maintained older smart fortwos average around 36 mpg or better for American drivers – well beyond most vehicles.
 Extracting maximum mpg does require careful driving and more frequent service costs as high mileages take a toll though.
 With Smart no longer manufacturing the Fortwo or supporting U.S. operations, parts and support headaches will mount, making prolonged fuel economy less guaranteed.
 Drivers still prioritizing gas savings may want to consider other lasting high efficiency models from Toyota, Honda and Hyundai too.
 For now smart cars present a very economical used car option but reliability and accessibility challenges are accelerating as the tiny two-seaters race towards retirement.

 Leave a Reply